smergendahl/Basic-Compiler/README.md

 # CFlat
 Basic programming language compiler built for CS536 (Intro to Compilers) at UW-Madison

-Created by Colin Samplawski and Sam Mergendahl (github.com/smergendahl)
+Created by Sam Mergendahl and Colin Samplawski (github.com/colinski)

 #Description